by Lee Hansen

 Electric fencing will protect the vegetable garden from many larger animals including deer, raccoons, skunks and possums.
 It needs to be positioned so they touch it when they approach; use caution with electric fence around wet areas or if you have small children in your yard.

-The chicken wire is effective if the bottom 4 inches or so is buried or attached to the boards of a raised bed.
+Chicken wire is effective if the bottom 4 inches or so is buried or attached to the boards of a raised bed.
 I use 24 inch tall green-plastic coated mesh to surround my grow boxes; it's almost invisible but works great to keep out rabbits and woodchucks.

 When all else fails, I put out a humane trap and capture the rogue, then relocate the critter to a wild area at least a mile away from my home.

-eating is wonderful and gives me a great sense of self-sufficiency and satisfaction.
+The joy of harvesting your own organically grown fresh vegetables just before eating is wonderful and gives me a great sense of self-sufficiency and satisfaction.
 I like knowing how my food was grown and being able to step out the door and snip fresh herbs or lettuce all summer long.

 At the end of the growing season, pulling garlic and cutting basil to make pesto is one of the most pleasurable parts of my gardening season.
-I also love have pounds and pounds of fresh beans to eat and freeze, and bushels of lovely tomatoes to make into sauce, serve in salads, or to dry for use all winter long.
+I also love having pounds and pounds of fresh homegrown beans to eat and freeze, and bushels of lovely tomatoes to make into sauce, serve in salads, or to dry for use all winter long.